TBD54566975/technical-steering-committee/rfcs/rfc-0002/README.md

 ## Summary

-This RFC proposes both some suggestions on how to run Working Groups along with a template for Working Group charters to be used by the TSC to allow for the creation, and maintenance, of well-structured Working Groups.
+This Request for Comment (RFC) proposes both some suggestions on how to run Working Groups along with a template for Working Group charters to be used by the Technical Steering Committee (TSC) to allow for the creation, and maintenance, of well-structured Working Groups.
 With this proposal, Working Groups are able to be formed with clear scopes-of-work, including work items with reasonable timelines, and accountability by assigning DRIs.

 ## Motivation